 Spiritual Editing – The sacred path

-Over the years, many writers working with spiritual traditions have contacted me, and I have been honoured to work with them.
-Catholics, Buddhists, Anglicans, Wiccans, worshippers of the Goddess, Gnostics, and metaphysical poets, have all sought me out, and we have journeyed together.
+Over the years, I have been honoured to work with many writers working with spiritual traditions.
+Catholics, Buddhists, Anglicans, Wiccans, worshippers of the Goddess, Gnostics, metaphysical poets, and mystics have all sought me out, and we have journeyed together.

 Rhyme Repair And metre, too